-The resources to complete this inspection are estimated to be hours Time spent conducting activities associated with this procedure should be charged to IP 88135. should be documented in the quarterly inspection report for the quarter in which they were performed.
+The annual resources to complete this inspection are estimated to be 80 hours.
+This estimate is only for direct inspection effort and does not include preparation for and documentation of the inspection.
+Time spent conducting activities associated with this procedure should be charged to IP 88135.04.
+Completion of the walkdowns should be documented in the quarterly inspection report for the quarter in which they were performed.

+88135.04-05 PROCEDURE COMPLETION

-88135.04-05 PROCEDURE COMPLETIONone processinspected per quarterand a total of five different areas per year
+This procedure is completed when the inspection requirements are performed with a minimum of one (1) system, sub-system, or process within an operating area inspected per quarter, and a total of five (5) different operating areas inspected per year.

-88135.04- REFERENCES
+88135.04-06 REFERENCES